-Our workshops will be as diverse as our communities, so they will be loosely grouped under three themes to suit our various needs and moods:
+Our workshops will be as diverse as our communities, so they will be loosely grouped under four themes to suit our various needs and moods:

 - Equality and Diversity

 You can also download the full programme and workshop details as a PDF.